Risingson/eveeyedocs/docs/sharing/cloud.md

 Turning on Cloud Storage enables you to backup and sync data amongst your own devices and would enable options to share data with other pilots.

 !!! info
-    The Cloud Storage is hosted on eveeye server.
+    The Cloud storage is hosted on eveeye's webhost [easyname](https://www.easyname.com/en).

 ### Shared data
 - Your pilot's location and ship